Nick-smallworld/mt-theme-creamburn-website/README.md

 The original copyright of design belongs to them.

-For developing "Blog", another theme "CreamBurn" is on Github.
+For developing "Blog", another theme "CreamBurn" is available on Github.
+Please use this if you want to make complex blog.

 https://github.com/Nick-smallworld/mt-theme-creamburn